Discover your policy value in seconds:

 If you have a life insurance policy you no longer need, you may have heard that you can sell it in exchange for a cash payment.
-Selling a life insurance policy for cash is called a life settlement.
+Selling a life insurance policy for cash is called a life settlement or senior life settlement.

 How much you receive in your life settlement depends on a few things.
 The two most important factors are the size of your premium payments and your life expectancy.